Palmersville, Tennessee

 Palmersville is a small unincorporated community in northeastern Weakley County, Tennessee.
 It has a post office, with ZIP code 38241.
 The United States Census Bureau does not maintain demographic data for Palmersville.
 Palmersville is located at the intersection of Tennessee State Route 89 and Tennessee State Route 190.

 Palmersville is within the 8th Congressional district represented in the U.S. House by Republican David Kustoff.

 Demographics

+The United States Census Bureau does not maintain demographic data for Palmersville.

 History

 Palmersville was one of the first settlements in Weakley County.
-It is named for one of its founders, W.R.
-Palmer.
+It is named for one of its founders, W. R. Palmer.
 Minida College was built in Palmersville during the late 1800s.
 In 1924, the town was devastated by a fire which destroyed all but four buildings leaving only the local bank, the blacksmith shop, and two stores unscathed.